 - PEA can cause things such as hypovolemia and hypoxia, two common results of PEA, though these are also easily reversible.

 NO ATROPINE DURING PEA OR ASYSTOLE

 Studies have shown that routinely using atropine during PEA or asystole has little to no therapeutic benefit.
-Therefore, the AHA updated its guidelines to remove atropine from cardiac arrest.
+Therefore, the ILCOR updated its guidelines to remove atropine from cardiac arrest.